ghost town-ing in saskatchewan (Treaty 4 and Treaty 6 territory and the traditional territory of the Cree and Saulteaux

-–> Lots of structures are on other people’s property, or next door to an occupied place.
+–> Remember that structures are on other people’s property, or next door to an occupied place.
 Be tactful, but explore them anyway!
 You could always ask for permission, say that you’re exploring old buildings and would you mind if I took a look, please.
 If you’re carrying a camera, most people don’t mind.
 We had one gentleman yell at us from the road asking why we were on his property, but once we told him we were just snapping some pictures, he was fine with it.
 He just wanted to make sure we weren’t starting a fire!
 We played it by ear.
 Some places we drove past, some we looked at from the outside, and some we went right on in.
 Basically, if it’s abandoned and no one’s around, just go in.
 If someone is around, ask them.
-But be sure it’s actually abandoned, okay guys?
-We don’t need to be sending any frightened old ladies to an early grave.
+But be sure it’s actually abandoned, okay?
+We don’t need to be sending any frightened old people to an early grave.

 –> Be careful!
 If you’re not 110% sure that the structure is safe, don’t walk on it.
 This is some obvious common sense but I had to say it anyways.
 I don’t want to be reading anything in the Saskatoon Star Phoenix about some adventurous young soul who fell to an early grave through the floor of an abandoned farmhouse.
 Be careful.
 I will be so mad at you if you die like that.
 Also, wild animals live in these places.
 So make lots of noise on your way in to scare them out.
 I don’t want to read about any badger attacks either.
 Or skunk.
 Raccoons, maybe.

 –> Be respectful.
 A lot of places have been previously trashed by partiers and the like, but that doesn’t mean you should jump off that bridge too.
 These places were once people’s homes and livelihoods and deserve to be tread on lightly.
 Some places are filled with old junk, and I suppose one could take a memento if they did it with respect.
 We didn’t though.
-LET’S BE EXPLORERS AND NOT THIEVES AND VANDALS, OKAY GUYS?
+BASICALLY, LET’S BE EXPLORERS AND NOT THIEVES AND VANDALS, OKAY?